Bingxin-Lao/Bingxin-Lao.github.io/index.md

 This is where I document my academic journey.
 I would be delighted if you discover anything here that proves helpful to you.

 ## Recent news
 Updated in 2023/09/18: I am currently seeking a Ph.D. position in the field of high energy theory.
 Feel free to contact me if you have any suitable position.
 I'm also open to Ph.D. positions in condensed matter theory, with a particular interest in research related to conformal field theory, as well as mathematical physics.
+Now I am visiting LPTHE (Laboratoire de Physique Théorique et Hautes Énergies) at Sorbonne Université (from July 2023, for a duration of one year).

 Updated in 2021/09/01: Currently I am a master student (theoretical physics track) at École Normale Supérieure - PSL (Ulm).
 If you are interested in the stories behind the papers and my student life, welcome to subscribe my Wechat public account: 巴黎高师的小橘 (in Chinese!).